43 Sports Trivia Questions [With Answers]

 Answer: Eddie Gaedel, who stood 3’7” (109 cm).

 Gaedel batted exactly once, for the St. Louis Browns in 1951, a publicity stunt cooked up by owner Bill Veeck.
-He walked on four pitches because pitchers couldn’t find his strike zone.
-And the league banned the move on the spot.
+He walked on four pitches because pitchers couldn’t find his strike zone, and the American League voided his contract the next day.

 30. How many stitches are on a regulation baseball?
 (Medium)